Infrared Remote Control: The Story Behind the Click That Changed Everything

 Its AI-powered engine understands your query, maps it to relevant global patents, and helps you:

 Whether you’re tracing the past, evaluating what’s patentable, or understanding how old tech fuels new ideas, GPS helps you cut through the noise and find what actually matters.
-Explore IR remote patents with Global Patent Search.
+Try the tool today – Global Patent Search.